 How to: at the bottom of a tweet, press the ellipsis, then press “Embed Tweet”; you’ll get HTML code to add to your website.
 If you’d rather share a tweet via a link, click on a tweet, copy the link, then paste it onto whatever form of social media you need!

-Tweets can only be up to 140 characters long; though this can seem like a disadvantage, the character count actually helps you sharpen your writing to include only the most important and essential parts.
+Even though Twitter recently doubled the allowed length of tweets to 280 characters, Twitter is still a platform to be concise.
+The character count on Twitter actually helps you sharpen your writing to include only the most important and essential parts.
 Writing good tweets takes a little practice, but the best way to gain experience is spending time on Twitter and seeing what makes a good tweet successful.
+Check out your Analytics to find out which of your tweets are most successful.